hyperjumptech/monika/docs/src/pages/guides/probes.md

 ## Execution order

-In a configuration with multiple probes, `Monika` will perform the requests in sequence in the order that they are entered, one after another.
-When the `--id` flag is used, the sequence of IDs are executed as entered.
+In a configuration with multiple probes, `Monika` will load the requests in the order that they are entered, one after another.
+However, probes may be performed out of sequence depending on their interval setting, network latency and response times.
+By default Monika loops through all the probe configurations in the order they are entered, but you can use the `--id` or the `--repeat` flags to modify the sequence.
+See the [cli options here](https://monika.hyperjump.tech/guides/cli-options) for more information.

-On completion, `Monika` will sleep until the next interval to start again.
-At the top of the `monika.yml` file there is an `interval` setting.
-The execution will be restarted after every `interval`.
-If interval is shorter than the amount of time to dispatch all the requests, then `Monika` will immediately repeat after the last probe response and any notification alerts sent.
-When the `--repeat` flag is set with a value, Monika will not run indefinitely, instead, it will stop after executing the probes as many times as specified.
+Monika will sleep until the next `interval` timer to repeat a probe.
+If no `interval` time is specified for a probe, the default value will be used.
+If the probe `interval` is shorter than the amount of time to dispatch all the requests, then `Monika` will immediately repeat after the last response and any notification alerts sent.

 ## Content-Type header